centrify/container-security/README.md

 # container-security
-Scripts and docker files related to container support
+This is the repository that provides all downloaded scripts and dockerfiles for container support.